 Eating Disorders Anonymous: Exploring Eating Disorder Treatment Options

 There are several eating disorders listed in the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).
-These include anorexia nervosa, bulimia nervosa, binge eating disorder, and avoidant-restrictive food intake disorder.
+These conditions are anorexia nervosa, bulimia nervosa, binge eating disorder, and avoidant-restrictive food intake disorder, among others.

 Eating disorders are common mental illnesses that can severely impair mental and physical health.
 At times, those living with an eating disorder experience isolation and a lack of understanding from family members and peers.
 In these cases, support groups may be a helpful way to connect with others.
 The fellowship, Eating Disorders Anonymous (EDA), is a free, non-denominational resource for those with a desire to recover from an eating disorder and maintain their progress.

-Although these groups can be helpful, it can also be valuable to note that many people with eating disorders benefit from a treatment team, including medical and licensed mental health professionals.
+Although support groups can be helpful, many people with eating disorders benefit from a treatment team, including medical and licensed mental health professionals.
 Some people at high risk for health complications may find value in psychiatric inpatient care or nutritional rehabilitative care.
-Use support groups as an additional resource to these forms of treatment.
+Support groups can be used as additional resources outside of these forms of treatment.

 Getty/AnnaStills